Shaza-Safi/Ontario_Sunshine_List/Data_Cleanings_Procedure.md

 ## **Statistics Canada Ontario Wage Data**
 The data from  Statics Canada for wages in Ontario by National Occupational Classification (NOC) allowed the user to add additional filters for gender and age categories.
 4 files were extracted via CSV and required consolidation into 1 DataFrame

+### Step 1 - Filter requirement for data extract from Statistics Canada website

 Datasets in the forms of CSV were pulled from Statistics Canada using the following filters: